Truck Driver SalaryMaking Money By The Mile

 - Monthly mileage – Some carriers pay their drivers extra when they achieve company thresholds for miles.
 Earn money for driving the longer distances and earn extra pay just because you drove them with your company!

-- Sign-on bonus – In order to attract new truck drivers, competing carriers will sometimes offer sign-on bonuses for drivers who choose their company.
+- Sign-on bonus – To attract new truck drivers, competing carriers will sometimes offer sign-on bonuses for drivers who choose their company.
 The amount differs from carrier-to-carrier and can be paid as a whole sum or through gradual payments.

 - Fuel efficiency – By using various fuel-saving practices, you prove to your carrier that you are a cost-conscience truck driver.
 Carriers appreciate that, and many reward their drivers for cutting down on fuel.